About iWalk 2.0

-While we didn’t test any options ourselves to provide firsthand feedback, if you’re looking for hands-free crutches that are competitively priced, iWalk 2.0 seems like a good choice (as long as you talk with your doctor first, of course).
+If you’re looking for hands-free crutches that are competitively priced, iWalk 2.0 seems like a good choice (as long as you talk with your doctor first, of course).

 The crutches—as well as the company behind them—also seem to come with mostly positive reviews from online customers.
 They offer a reasonable five-day trial period as well but keep in mind that since you're responsible for return S&H charges, it's not a completely risk-free transaction.

 With all of these potential benefits in mind, since they’re not ideal for those at the shorter or taller ends of the spectrum, can take some getting used to before they can be used regularly, and will take some time to take on and off, we’re not sure they’ll necessarily make conventional crutches obsolete, as advertised by the company.

 And since many traditional crutches can be found locally for less than $20, higher priced options like iWalk 2.0 could be considered a bit of an investment.
 But if it improves your mobility for the days, weeks, or months you’re injured, this small investment might pay big in the mobility department.